Bangkok: Street Food Capital Meets Digital Nomad Paradise

 Traditions & events

 Daily Monk Alms Rounds: Dawn ritual where locals offer food to Buddhist monks walking through neighborhoods in orange robes.
 Spirit House Offerings: Daily prayers and offerings at small shrines outside buildings, locals maintain spiritual protection for businesses and homes.
 Royal Family Reverence: Stand for national anthem before movies, locals show deep respect for monarchy and expect visitors to follow protocols.
 Flower Garland Culture: Markets sell jasmine garlands for temple offerings and taxi decorations, locals purchase daily for spiritual protection.
+Learn more about Thai cultural traditions and festivals from the Tourism Authority of Thailand, the official source for authentic Thai cultural information.

 Annual highlights